lsst-sqre/discourse-rubin-theme/README.md

 #### discourse-rubin-header

-:no_entry_sign: **This theme component isn't used in production at the moment.**

 :link: [`https://github.com/lsst-sqre/discourse-rubin-header.git`](https://github.com/lsst-sqre/discourse-rubin-header)

-This theme component adds the global navigation header to the top of the page, above the Discourse header.
-The navigation bar provides consistent navigation between Rubin Observatory web sites.
+This theme component adds the triad logo the top of the page, above the Discourse header.

 #### discourse-rubin-footer